 Tragically, smoking kills nearly 500,000 loved ones in the United States each year.
-Friends, family members, and significant others can play a big part in helping a person quit smoking.
-That's because people who feel supported are more likely to stop smoking for good.
+Friends, family members and significant others can play a big part in helping a person quit tobacco.
+That’s because people who feel supported are more likely to quit.
 About 40 percent of smokers who quit say that support from others mattered a lot in their success.
-Helping a friend or loved one become tobacco-free not only improves their health – it improves the health of everyone around them.
+Helping a friend or loved one become tobacco free not only improves their health – it improves the health of everyone around them.

 - Don’t be judgmental.
 Let them know you care.

-- Ask what you can do to help them quit smoking.
+- Ask what you can do to help them quit.
 Some people might like constant reminders and encouragement, while others do better with less interaction.

 - Adopt a tobacco-free home policy.

 - Be sensitive to their moods, especially during the first few days or weeks after they quit.
 Irritability, difficulty concentrating and disturbed sleep patterns are common symptoms of nicotine withdrawal.